Describe a plan that you had to change recently: IELTS Speaking Cue Card

 How do you usually prepare for important exams?

-What do you think is more important, family time or study time?
+What do you think is the importance of family gatherings?

 Band 7